hamadata/ahoy/README.md

 Ahoy.geocode = false
 ```

-Change the job queue with:
+By default, the job queue is `:ahoy`.
+Change this with:

 ```ruby
 Ahoy.job_queue = :low_priority
 ```

-If you use Sidekiq, add `ahoy` to queues in the configuration file or add `-q ahoy` as an argument when you start sidekiq.

 #### Geocoding Performance